Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Threats to Validity

 \paragraph{Publication Bias} Positive results are more likely to be published than negative results.
 In addition, some studies tend to report particular success stories.
 We checked the suitability of each study using inclusion/exclusion criteria to avoid considering only papers reporting positive results.

-\paragraph{Subjective Quality Assessment} The paper assessment was based on our judgment, which could have been biased, expressing a threat.
+\paragraph{Subjective Quality Assessment} The paper assessment was based on our judgment, which could have been biased and potentially expressed a threat.
 Inclusion and exclusion criteria helped us reduce the number of studies to be analyzed.
 We independently performed the quality assessment using a form to evaluate all studies, utilizing a form featuring multiple well-defined and detailed responses that left little room for subjectivity.
 We used two question forms: one for SLRs and Surveys and one for PS.

 \paragraph{Vulnerability Categorization Ambiguity} Some vulnerabilities could reasonably be assigned to more than one category in our taxonomy.
-For instance, exceptions or errors that are not properly handled may lead to a Denial of Service condition.
-In our taxonomy, we distinguish between “3 - Exception \& Error Handling Disorders” and “4 - Denial of Service” vulnerabilities.
-To ensure consistency, we classified each vulnerability based on its primary technical cause, rather than its potential runtime consequence.
-For example, unhandled exceptions are categorized under “Exception \& Error Handling Disorders,” even if they might cause a DoS, because the root issue lies in improper exception management rather than an explicit attempt to disrupt service availability.
-This choice, while systematic, introduces a degree of subjectivity and could affect how readers interpret certain vulnerabilities.
+To ensure consistency, we classified each vulnerability based on its primary technical cause rather than its potential runtime consequences or attack vectors.